 About the audit

-This audit will measure against the Quality Standards for Paediatric Gastroenterology, Hepatology and Nutrition, published jointly by RCPCH and BSPGHAN in 2017.
+This audit measures against the Quality Standards for Paediatric Gastroenterology, Hepatology and Nutrition, published jointly by RCPCH and BSPGHAN in 2017.

-The audit will include measures that align with nine standards, which focus on the requirement for the full portfolio of specialist gastroenterology, hepatology and nutrition services to be provided within clinical networks.
+The audit includes measures that align with nine standards, which focus on the requirement for the full portfolio of specialist gastroenterology, hepatology and nutrition services to be provided within clinical networks.

 - British Society of Paediatric Gastroenterology, Hepatology and Nutrition